agemooij/riak-scala-client/README.md

     - Storing with indexes
 - Getting/setting bucket properties
 - ping
+- Listing all keys in a bucket
+- Listing all buckets
+- Map Reduce (partial)

 Other features include:

-- Completely non-blocking thanks to Scala 2.10 Futures, Akka, and Spray
+- Completely non-blocking thanks to Scala 2.11 Futures, Akka, and Spray
 - Transparent integration with Akka projects through an Akka extension
 - An untyped RiakValue class for interacting with raw Riak values and their associated meta data (vclock, etag, content type, last modified time, indexes, etc.)